|

 Powertrains

-The Powertrains tab shows the list of powertrains, the number of assets within the powertrain, and the overall status of the powertrain based
+The Powertrains tab shows the list of powertrains, the number of assets within the powertrain, and the overall status of the powertrain based on the assets.
+You can filter and view powertrains with asset name, ID, or serial number in the search box.

 You can expand and view the assets associated with each powertrain and view the status of condition indicators.
 Refer to Asset list description.

 The condition of a powertrain is calculated as the worst condition of its corresponding assets.
-This applies to both overall
+This applies to both overall and individual condition indexes.

 Asset groups

-The Asset groups tab shows the list of asset groups to which you have access, the count of assets within each group, and the overall status
+The Asset groups tab shows the list of asset groups to which you have access, the count of assets within each group, and the overall status of the asset group based on its assets.
+You can filter and view asset groups by asset group name, asset ID, or serial number in the search box.

 You can expand and view the assets associated with each asset group and view the status of condition indicators.
-Refer to
+Refer to Asset list description.

 The condition of an asset group is calculated as the worst condition of its corresponding assets.
-This applies to both overall
+This applies to both overall and individual condition indexes.

 Assets

 The Assets tab shows the list of assets to which you have access.
-The list contains specific asset information such as asset name, overall
+The list contains specific asset information, such as asset name, overall status of condition indices, or drive condition indicators, such as threshold, trend, and limits.
+Refer to the Asset list description.

 You can filter and view asset groups by entering the asset group name, asset ID, or serial number in the search box.
-You can
+You can also filter the visible assets based on selected asset types and asset status.

 Asset detailed information